 Yein Lee (b.
 1988 KR) is a South Korean artist currently living and working in Vienna.
 After receiving a B.F.A. in Traditional Asian Painting from Hongik University, Lee received an MA in Object-Sculpture from the Academy of Fine Arts in Vienna.
 She currently works as a university lecturer and assistant at the Academy of Fine Arts Vienna.

-These assemblages, neither fully found nor wholly made, register the contradictions of their making.
+These assemblages, neither fully found nor wholly crafted, register the contradictions of their making.
 The tension between the handmade and the discarded becomes a generative site—where personal narrative meets collective residue, and intimacy collides with material fatigue.
 Her work doesn’t resolve these contradictions; it inhabits them, reflecting a world where value is unstable and meaning is contingent.

 In navigating the ambivalence of contemporary material culture, Lee contends with the seductions and failures of the commodity: its ephemerality, its excess, its deep entwinement with systems of labor, ecology, and capital.